Hypercubesoft/HCLineChartView/README.md

 ## Usage

 1. Add HCLineChartView library to your project via CocoaPods or manually.
+    <br>**Note**: HCLineChartView is a library written in Objective-C, but it can also be added to Swift projects using [Bridging Header](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).
-2. Include HCLineChartView library where it is needed:
+2. Include HCLineChartView library where it is needed.
+If you have installed this library using Podfile, include it using directive:

     ```objective-c
     #include <HCLineChartView/HCLineChartView.h>
+    ```
+    If you have manually added this library to your project, include it using:
+    ```objective-c
+    #import "HCLineChartView.h"
     ```

 3. Place a UIView into your .storyboard or .xib file and define HCLineChartView as its class:

     ![GitHub Logo](Images/Screenshots/HCLineChartView-Storyboard-Screenshot.png)